davidcamick/FootFootage/README.md

 - npm run web
 - Open the printed localhost URL, then:
 	- Click "Open Folder" to grant access to a folder of videos (top-level files only)
-	- Use the same tagging/rename flow as Electron
+	- Use the tagging/rename flow
 	- "Reveal in Finder/Explorer" is not available in web mode

-Roster JSON is cached to app data in Electron and to localStorage in Web mode.
+Roster JSON is cached to localStorage in Web mode.